moogacs/docs.buf.build/docs/tour/add-a-dependency.md

 title: 9 Add a Dependency
 ---

-Without the [BSR](../bsr/overview.md), depending on other Protobuf APIs is a painful, manual process.
+Without the [BSR](../bsr/overview.md) depending on other Protobuf APIs is a painful, manual process.
-For example, if you want to use [googleapis](https://github.com/googleapis/googleapis), you're expected to clone the Git repository, and manually copy the `.proto` file(s) you need in order to compile your `.proto` files.
+For example, if you want to use [googleapis](https://github.com/googleapis/googleapis) you're expected to clone the Git repository and manually copy the `.proto` file(s) you need in order to compile your `.proto` files.
 Worse, this workflow is prone to API drift, where the latest `googleapis` code evolves and is therefore inconsistent with your local copy.
 This is exactly what we have in the current `PetStoreService` - the